 Activities to address social and human rights risk focus primarily on collecting annual company and facility level data through two additional specific social compliance questionnaires geared towards electronics manufacturers, along with dialogue and third-party due diligence to assess risks and identify further action, such as the need for social audits.
 In 2017, Nielsen completed the risk assessments and verification for our top strategic suppliers, including each of the suppliers in the most at-risk segments of our supply chain, and based on these assessments, determined mitigating actions and corrective action plans with those suppliers.
 Additionally, in 2018 we added a contractual provision to our Supplier Code of Conduct requiring sustainability assessments from suppliers meeting spend, criticality and/or risk exposure criteria.
 In 2018, we engaged close to 200 of our key suppliers across North America, Europe, Latin America, Asia and the Middle East and exceeded our goal of assessing 100 of our key suppliers with a third-party supplier assessment covering ESG issues.
-We defined over 40 baseline key performance indicators on our most material purchasing categories in 2017; in 2018, we published the baselines and our primary targets to improve them.
+We maintained the assessment process with over 100 suppliers located in 26 countries in 5 global regions in 2019.

 Finally, Nielsen's Global Procurement team engages with strategic suppliers several times a year through regularly scheduled on-site factory visits, conference calls and meetings.
-Engagement at the company and production facility level is ongoing and aims to address performance and quality concerns, as well as unsatisfactory facility conditions, environmental health and safety issues, and social compliance.
+In addition to regularly scheduled engagement, open communication at the company and production facility level is ongoing and aims to address performance and quality concerns, as well as unsatisfactory facility conditions, environmental health and safety issues, and social compliance.

-OUR EFFECTIVENESS IN PROTECTING HUMAN RIGHTS ACROSS OUR BUSINESS AND SUPPLY CHAIN:
+OUR EFFECTIVENESS IN PROTECTING HUMAN RIGHTS ACROSS OUR BUSINESS AND SUPPLY CHAIN